cosandr/ansible/QUIRKS.md

 ## localgw

 First time provisioning is a bit finnicky.
-If it crashes due to low memory, create swapfile first with `-t swapfile`.
+If it crashes due to low memory, create swapfile first with `-t swap`.

 Afterwards the inter-dependencies should work if the playbook is run twice.

-First with `--skip-tags pg_cert_store,nginx,nginx_exporter` followed by `-t pg_cert_store,nginx,nginx_exporter`
+First with `--skip-tags pg_cert,nginx,nginx_exporter` followed by `-t pg_cert,nginx,nginx_exporter`

 Need to request certificates manually the first time.